BenJacobsen/recruiting-exercises/inventory-allocator/README.md

 `FAIL: test_process (__main__.TestCollection) [TestName]`

-where TestName is the first argument in each parameter set in paramList.
+where TestName is the first argument in the failing parameter set in paramList.

 ## Problem